hologramkrypt/saturni/README.md

 ## To-Do

 - [ ] Optimize config structure
 - [x] Wallust configuration for cava
-- [ ] Optimize for github
+- [ ] Optimize for GitHub
-- [ ] Optimize for templatability
+- [ ] Improve templatability

 ---

 ## Attributions

-This build is inspired by and largely based on
+This build is inspired by and largely based on:
 👉 [JaKooLit's Hyprland Dots](https://github.com/JaKooLit/Hyprland-Dots)

----